LedFx/LedFx/README.rst

 LedFxController
 ===============

 LedFx is a network based LED effect controller with support for a wide range of effects.
-Effect range from simple static gradients to audio reactive effects that dance to the music!
+Effect range from simple static gradients all the way to audio reactive effects that dance to music!

-To get started:
+To get started with LedFx run the following from the project root:

 .. code:: bash